 Being ill was not an excuse to get out of work.
 The POW doctor had a sick call each morning and created a list of men who were too ill to go to work.
 After he created it, a Japanese medical clerk took the list and decided who was sick enough to stay in camp and who had to go to work.

 The Japanese officer running the camp treated the POWs fairly decent.
 When the ranking Allied officer complained he usually responded fairly to the complaint.
 Unlike many of the other camps, the POWs received most of what was in the Red Cross boxes except for a few things.
-When the ranking officer saw a box that had not been pilfered from and complained, the POWs received a complete Red Cross box in June 1945.
+When the ranking officer saw a box that had not been pilfered from and complained, the POWs received complete Red Cross boxes in June 1945.

 The camp did not have a doctor until an American doctor arrived in November 1943.
 Unlike the other camps, medical supplies and equipment were adequate to treat the sick and injured.
 Illness in the camp was caused by the POWs’ poor diet which consisted of a mixture of rice, barley, and millet with fish once or twice a week.
 Each POW received 690 grams each day which resulted in the POWs having malaria, dysentery, and beriberi.
 There is no indication that mail was ever withheld at the camp, and the POWs seemed to receive it regularly.
 In addition, 5% of the POWs were allowed to make a shortwave message each month.

 Clothing was a problem, but it appeared that the POWs were dressed no worse than the Japanese guards, who had to wrap their feet to keep them warm.
-The POWs also received the same safety devices that the Japanese had.
+The POWs also received the same safety devices that the Japanese received.

 Marvin was liberated from the camp on September 6, 1945, and returned to the Philippines on the U.S.S.
 Recovery.
 There, he received medical treatment.
 During this time, his family received a telegram from the War Department.